RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Cleaning Step:** The seventh and last step in the EP imaging process, at which excess toner is scraped from the EP drum with a rubber blade.

 **Client Computer:** A computer that requests resources from a network, often referred to as a workstation.

+**Client Software:** Software that allows a device to request resources from a network.

+**Client-side Virtualization:** A configuration where multiple OSs are managed on the client machine and can be run simultaneously with the use of a hypervisor or virtual machine manager (VMM).

+**Closed Source:** Describes software with code that is proprietary.

+**Cloud Computing:** Using the Internet to provide computing resources such as hardware and other infrastructure, development platforms, and software applications.

+**Cloud-Based:** Using the Internet to provide computing resources such as hardware and other infrastructure, development platforms, and software applications.

+**CMOS Battery:** A battery that provides power to the CMOS (or BIOS/UEFI) chip that stores CMOS settings.
+A PC must retain certain settings when it’s turned off and its power cord is unplugged.

+**Coaxial Cable:** A medium for connecting computer components that contains a center conductor made of copper, surrounded by a plastic jacket, with a braided shield over the jacket.